• Skip to primary navigation

 Stirring and making this fun drink couldn’t be any easier either!

-This tea sangria recipe is super refreshing.
-Citrus flavors and white wine make this a perfect afternoon beverage.
+This iced tea sangria recipe is super refreshing.

 1. Pour wine and tea together